 The CMA-CHA method called for the review of medical records upon a patient’s discharge to identify adverse outcomes.
 In reviewing charts, they measured quality according to 20 standards to find problems.
 Examples of the screening criteria were unplanned removal of an organ, repeat of an operation during the same hospital stay and development of a heart attack after admission.
 CMA-CHA’s “Medical Insurance Feasibility Study” was published in 1978.

 By 1980 the traditional medical audit had become a dinosaur in the world of quality assessment and assurance in favor of a problem-focused method.

 In 1980 JCAH quietly abandoned the traditional medical records audit.
 JCAH’s new published standards required hospitals to have a documented quality assurance program but no specific audit program was mandated.
 Members of the federal Professional Services Review Organizations (PSROs), local agencies designated by Medicare and Medicaid to study quality of care, were also disappointed by the medical audit results and phased out the method.

 In its 10th anniversary issue in 1984, the JCAH journal re-published Sapin’s 1980 groundbreaking article, “A Region-wide Quality of Care Monitoring and Problem Delineation Plan.”
 The article authored by Sapin, Gerald Borok, MPH, and Cheryl Tabatabal, rejected the traditional medical audit and described the problem-focused review scheme he and Rubin had developed and piloted.

-In a 10-year anniversary reflective commentary, William C. Felch, MD, Quality Review Bulletin Editor and New York internist, recognized the new KP-generated system and touted the plan as “ambitious, carefully thought out and planned.”
+In a 10-year anniversary reflective commentary, William C. Felch, MD, Quality Review Bulletin Editor and New York internist, recognized the new Kaiser Permanente-generated system and touted the plan as “ambitious, carefully thought out and planned.”
 He added: “The question five years later is how did it all work out?”